 The options that affect mechanism generation and results processing in the reactor that the user can modify are listed and summarized in Table 5, which also gives the defaults for these options.
 These can be modified using links or input boxes in the "Reactor options" or "Advanced Options" sections of the main menu.
 This is done either by selecting links that give menus of available options for users to select, or by modifying input boxes containing the current value of the option and selecting the "change" control, depending on the type of option.
 Selecting "Restore reactor defaults" results in the reactor options reverting to the default values as they existed when the user logged in the first time.
-This also deletes any user assignments or user mechanisms that may have been created, as discussed in Sections 0 and 8.2.
-Note that changing the lumping method or creating or deleting user mechanisms will delete any previous full reaction results that may have been generated.
+This also deletes any user mechanisms or user assignments that may have been created, as discussed in Sections 7.3 and 8.
+Note that changing the lumping method or creating or deleting user mechanisms or assignments will delete or modify any previous full reaction results that may have been generated.